 security-update.diff.
 If you don’t have GIT or have customized Lemonstand, follow the changes in

 COOKIE_SALT is not set.
 Login a second time to correct this.

 config/keys.phpexists and contains

 COOKIE_SALTwith a long string of random characters.

 The credit card processors also suggested the following:

 The link below contains all of the files necessary to patch your website.

 Since Lemonstand v1 is no longer maintained, we suggest migrating to a platform with regular security updates or hiring a contractor to provide regular security audits and maintenance to extend the support period.
 You might also consider our lemonstand security module that can detect common security exploits.

-I am a freelance software engineer and consultant that has been working with Lemonstand since the beta period.
-Feel free to contact me if you have any questions, need help patching your website, or wish to perform a security audit.
+We have been working with Lemonstand since the beta period.
+Feel free to contact us if you have any questions, need help patching your website, or wish to perform a security audit.

 Page Updated: 2016-07-25 12:18